 The threat, when it comes to the world of cryptocurrency, is very real.
 If you approach this world with an attitude of nonchalance, chances are you will be punished sooner or later.

 Hardware Wallets – the Cold Hard Facts

-When it comes to taking the necessary precautions to protect your crypto assets, grabbing yourself a hardware wallet should arguably be your number one priority.
+When it comes to taking the necessary precautions to protect your recently bought Bitcoin, or other crypto assets, grabbing yourself a hardware wallet should arguably be your number one priority.
 Why?
 Because to date, there hasn’t been a single verifiable instance of cryptocurrency being stolen from a hardware wallet.

 That’s great news for us crypto traders – but what exactly is a hardware wallet?
 Let’s take a closer look:

 Primary Function: Safe storage of private identification keys